GLP-1 Recovery in Seoul — Post-GLP-1 deflation · layered restoration protocol

 Best for

-• Loss of facial luminosity and 'tired' surface quality even after weight loss has plateaued
+• Loss of facial luminosity and 'tired' surface quality

-• Décolletage crepiness and chest wrinkle accentuation post-rapid-weight-loss
+• Décolletage crepiness post-rapid-weight-loss

 Suited for

-• Adults 만 19세 이상 (Korean legal age) — minors require parent or guardian co-consent.
-Typical GLP-1 recovery patient is 35-65 with substantial body composition change in the prior 6-18 months
+• Adults 19+.
+Typical patient 35-65 with substantial body composition change in 6-18 months.

-• Post-bariatric surgery patients with parallel rapid-weight-loss pathology — same restoration framework applies (volume + scaffold + laxity + surface quality)
+• Post-bariatric patients with parallel rapid-weight-loss pathology

 Duration